HermanKopinga/Hackintosh-Z370-I9100F-RX570-OpenCore/README.md

     - AMD RX580 with 8GB, bought the 4GB RX570 second hand locally, was the first hardware purchase for this project, quick budget fix.
 - Used Userbenchmark and Tweakers Pricewatch for a performance indication and total cost compared to my MacBook.
 - Found that quite a lot of buildlogs are on GitHub, jay!
 This helped me settle on the Z370 motherboard.
-- Ordered Motherboard, processor, memory and power supply online, delivered within 16 hours!
+- June 2020: Ordered Motherboard, processor, memory and power supply online, delivered within 16 hours!
 - Built the hardware into my old ATX case, fit like a charm.
 - Oogled the graphical UEFI 'bios'.
 - Ran Memtest86 for a couple of hours.